Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-The remainder of this section is divided into two subsections.
-We first carry out a variational analysis on a fixed stratum, and then investigate how the relevant regularity properties behave when moving across different strata. {Together, these developments provide the theoretical foundation for designing algorithms that achieve global convergence and fast local convergence rates, relying on weaker conditions than the classical regularity conditions.}
+The remainder of this section comprises two subsections.
+We first conduct a variational analysis restricted to a fixed stratum.
+Subsequently, we investigate the propagation of these regularity properties across adjacent strata.
+Together, these theoretical developments lay the foundation for designing globally convergent algorithms with rapid local convergence rates under conditions significantly weaker than classical requirements.